true-myth/true-myth/README.md

 [![license](https://img.shields.io/github/license/chriskrycho/true-myth.svg?style=flat-square)](https://github.com/chriskrycho/true-myth/blob/master/LICENSE)

-A library for safe functional programming in JavaScript, with first-class support for TypeScript and Flow. `Maybe` and `Result` types, supporitng both a functional style and a more traditional method-call style.
+A library for safe functional programming in JavaScript, with first-class support for TypeScript and Flow. `Maybe` and `Result` types, supporting both a functional style and a more traditional method-call style.

 - [Just the API, please](#just-the-api-please)